2010 FINA World Swimming Championships (25 m)

-The 10th FINA World Swimming Championships (25 m) were held in Dubai, United Arab Emirates from 15–19 December 2010.
+The 10th FINA World Swimming Championships (25 m) were held in Dubai, United Arab Emirates from 15 to 19 December 2010.
 This swimming-only championships took place in the Dubai Sports Complex; all events were swum in a 25-meter (short-course) pool.

-FINA announced on April 9, 2006 that Dubai had defeated the only other bidder Istanbul, Turkey, 11 votes to 10, after a meeting of the FINA Bureau in Shanghai, China.
+FINA announced on April 9, 2006, that Dubai had defeated the only other bidder Istanbul, Turkey, 11 votes to 10, after a meeting of the FINA Bureau in Shanghai, China.

 The USA topped the medal standings with a total of 25 medals.
 A total of 57 Championship Records, and 4 World Records were set.
 American Ryan Lochte and Spaniard Mireia Belmonte were named swimmers of the competition.
 Lochte became the first individual ever to win 7 medals at a Short Course Worlds, and became the first individual to swim a World Record since suits-rule changes went into effect in January 2010.
 Belmonte won a total of four medals, tied for the most with American Rebecca Soni.